christpet/escrow/README.md

 # Escrow smart contract

-Trustless business will need some time to have working governance & problem resolution.
-We develop apps in blockchain field (from protocol level through smart contracts, ICOs to layer 2 apps).
-For that we felt we need some more protection in extremely unregulated environment.
-This is why we created Escrow smart contract.

-We're sorry we mention Flexiana as one of the parties.
-In one of next versions we will replace Flexiana with Delivery.
+It's strange that in the crypto world, where "trustlessness" is such a core value, the only way to hire and pay people is essentially to trust them completely.
+I haven't found a lightweight way to hire people for services, so I'm working on this smart contract.

+It will allow customers to ensure that payment only goes through to the recipient if they deliver a particular service.
+If they don't, the customer can lodge a dispute and the judge can return their money.

+I hope to build a UI on this eventually too.

+Forked from Flexiana's escrow smart contract.
+So in the below, "Flexiana" refers to the delivery user.

 ## How to deploy

 ### Deployment to mainnet

-Probably easiest way to compile and deploy smartcontract can be found here: https://ethereum.stackexchange.com/questions/33536/how-to-compile-and-deploy-a-smart-contract-without-running-a-full-node
+Probably the easiest way to compile and deploy the smart contract can be found here: https://ethereum.stackexchange.com/questions/33536/how-to-compile-and-deploy-a-smart-contract-without-running-a-full-node

 ### Setting addresses

-After creating a contract, owner must call `setAddressesOnce(judge, delivery, customer)` and setup addresses.
+After creating the contract, the owner must call `setAddressesOnce(judge, delivery, customer)` and setup the judge, delivery and customer addresses.
 This method can be called just once.
-Every other call ends with exeption.
+Every other call ends with exception.

 ## How to use as a judge

 Please, backup your private key.
-Only flexiana+customer cooperating and holding keys can recover funds on this address.
+Only delivery and customer cooperating and holding keys can recover funds on this address.

 Judge can call exactly 2 methods: